 We’re looking at the “Lost Time” special edition speaker by James Reka, but whichever one you get will have the same build and design just with different color fabric.
 Anyone who is even vaguely familiar with the original UE Boom will find this one very familiar.
 In fact, it’s almost identical to the original.
 A fabric covering surrounds the speaker save for the plastic that makes up the top, bottom, and front of the speaker.
 On the front is also where you’ll find the signature UE Boom + and – buttons that control volume.

 The rubberized plastic gives it a great grip and the fabric covering makes this one IPX7 waterproof, giving it a one-up on the original which only had an IPX4 certification.
+This means that instead of being just splash-resistant, it’s entirely waterproof and can be submerged for up to 30 minutes at a depth of one meter.
 Naturally, this now makes it perfect if you want to bring it to the beach or a pool party.
 It also gives the speaker a more durable feel and even though it doesn’t look it, it survived a few drops with not even a scratch.
 Up top, you’ll find the power button and another smaller button above that which is the Bluetooth pairing button.
 The bottom of the speaker has two flaps that are flush with the speaker, but open up to reveal the micro USB input for charging and the 3.5mm input.
 There’s also a small metal hook on the bottom so you can attach a string or carabiner clip to.
 It looks flimsy at first glance but it is actually fairly strong and should be fine for average usage.

 The cylindrical design puts it at about the size of a can of tennis balls, except way thinner.
 It’s not big and you shouldn’t have a problem tossing it in a bag for transport, but it just seems a little too tall.
 I would’ve definitely enjoyed it more if it was maybe an inch shorter than it is, but that could just be my personal preference.
 Even though it fits nicely in the hand, its height just makes it a little awkward in my opinion.